bnoguchi/mongoose-auth/README.md

 3. (optional) Dynamic helpers for (express)[https://github.com/visionmedia/express] apps.

+It integrates the [everyauth](https://github.com/bnoguchi/everyauth) module to help it take care of the routing and helpers. everyauth is a general purpose npm module for authentication & authorization that can be used independently of mongoose.

 ## Schema Decoration

 As you add successive authorization strategies, mongoose-auth at a bare